Bayesian Optimization Over Iterative Learners with Structured Responses: A Budget-aware Planning Approach: RELATED WORK

-\textbf{HPO/BO for iterative learning.} \cite{domhan2015speeding} proposed learning curve prediction in order to allow early termination of non-promising candidates.
+\textbf{HPO/BO For Iterative Learning} \cite{domhan2015speeding} proposed learning curve prediction in order to allow early termination of non-promising candidates.
 This approach utilizes approximate Bayesian inference w.r.t.\ a pre-defined finite set of learning curve models to perform extrapolation to a fixed horizon. \cite{klein2016learning} built on this method by showing Bayesian neural networks could be used for learning curve prediction. \cite{swersky2014freeze} proposed a hierarchical GP model for HP tuning that includes learning curve prediction upon which decisions for exploration (freeze current and test new candidate) and exploitation (thaw current and continue learning) are based.
 More recently, \cite{dai2019bayesian} proposed an optimal stopping procedure for increasing the sample efficiency of BO and showed competitive performance with \cite{domhan2015speeding} for iterative learners.
 While this procedure obtains theoretical guarantees, it must generate a sample of large size from the GP in order to make a reliable decision.
 Moreover, solving for the stopping rule requires an approximate backward induction technique after each epoch.
-Our proposal for early termination is conceptually simpler and far less computationally demanding.\\ The method of \cite{lu2019hyper} considers a finite set of learners modeled with freeze/thaw \citep{swersky2014freeze} selecting between exploration and exploitation with a heuristic $\epsilon$-greedy rule. \cite{wu2020practical} extend the knowledge gradient acquisition function \citep{frazier2008knowledge} to trace-valued observations that occur in multi-fidelity applications.
-BOIL \citep{nguyen2020bayesian} also considers trace-valued observations, but compresses the trace via learned weighted sum as well as adding carefully-chosen intermediate trace values as observations.
-The setting for BOIL includes reinforcement learning problems with reward functions taking non-exponentially decaying shapes.
-Our BAPI approach uses a product kernel to jointly model correlations between HPs and epochs within training. \citet{kandasamy2017multi} developed BOCA, an extension of UCB to general multi-fidelity BO setting.\\ We note that there exist orthogonal approaches that focus on the ability to extrapolate responses based on smaller datasets where the cost is varied based on the size or fraction of the dataset used for training.
-These methods propose algorithms based on multi-task BO \citep{swersky2013multi,klein2017fast} and importance sampling \citep{ariafar2021faster}.
+Our proposal for early termination is conceptually simpler and far less computationally demanding.